Gavriilbolt/parser/README.md

 # parser
-ther we got examples of parsers writen on Python
+there we got examples of parsers written in Python